loonghao/FerroCP/docs/codspeed-setup.md

 1. **Enable CodSpeed for the repository:**
    - Go to [CodSpeed Settings](https://codspeed.io/settings)
    - Install the CodSpeed GitHub App
-   - Select the py-eacopy repository
+   - Select the ferrocp repository
    - Enable monitoring for the repository

 2. **Add CodSpeed Token:**